-Unfortunately, it is sometimes necessary to terminate your helper’s contract.
+Unfortunately, it is sometimes necessary to terminate your domestic helper’s contract.
 Be sure to follow the necessary steps if this is the case.

-Firing your helper will have an impact on her career prospects and on the family she is supporting back home.
+Dismissing your domestic helper will have an impact on her career prospects and on the family she is supporting back home.
 If you are relocating or suddenly no longer have the financial means, or if you are moving into a smaller apartment, you may unfortunately have no other option.
 But if you are terminating her contract for other reasons, the decision should not be taken lightly and you should consider:

-- Have you spoken with your helper about the issues before?
+- Have you spoken with your domestic helper about the issues before?
 If you have not, she may not be aware that you are unhappy with her.

 - Could we do anything to change the situation?
 If she is not very good at cooking, but great at her other duties, she may improve by attending some cooking workshops.

 - How much longer is her contract valid for?
 If it is just another 2 or 3 months and the situation is not unbearable, you m18ay consider to keep her until she finishes her contract.
 This also gives both you and her you enough time to find a suitable replacement.

 - How angry are you?
 When you are upset, you can make decisions that you may later regret.
 Discuss the situation with your partner and see if they think the same.
-You may even want to talk to your children because they may be very attached to the helper.
+You may even want to talk to your children because they may be very attached to the domestic helper.

 Inform Hong Kong Immigration Department

-Give your helper a reference letter
+Give your domestic helper a reference letter